maiertech/coding-blog/content/notes/codesandbox/git-workflows.md

 - If you have write permission, every commit goes to master directly.

 This workflow is bad when you have write access to the linked repository.
 You will end up with unwanted commits to master.
+The `Commit` and `Open PR` buttons are completley unaware of each other. `Commit` commits any changes to master.
-The `Open PR` button creates a PR from whatever is in you editor.
-It is not aware of previous or subsequent commits.
-You cannot commit into a previously opened PR.
+`Open PR` creates a PR with all changes. `Open PR` not aware of previous or subsequent commits. `Commit` will not commit into a previously opened PR.